 It’s been a good year for barnacles and bay mussels.
 Billows of goose barnacles, Pollicipes polymerus, proliferated freely.
-Blue mussels, Mytilus trossulus, a delicacy for predators, settled abundantly out of the plankton.
+Mussels, Mytilus, a delicacy for predators, settled abundantly out of the plankton.
 Adult acorn barnacles, Balanus glandula, grew so fast they crowded each other off the rocks creating open space for recruits.

-Barnacles and blue mussels couldn’t survive without their planktonic connections.
+Barnacles and mussels couldn’t survive without their planktonic connections.
 They are born in the plankton and gorge on sun-dependent phytoplankton.
 Barnacles, mussels, and humans are all links in this eternal chain.
-In the gallery below I feature Pollicipes polymerus, Mytilus trossulus, and Balanus glandula again, this time looking from the tide pool to the stars.
+In the gallery below, I feature Pollicipes polymerus, Mytilus, and Balanus glandula again, looking, this time, from the tide pool to the stars.

 Steinbeck, J. 1951 (The Viking Press Edition, 1962).
 The Log From the Sea of Cortez.
 The Viking Press.

 I updated this post on August 16, 2022